Brendon-K/recipes/README.md

 - [ ] Convert minutes to hours, days if lots of minutes
 - [ ] Also change formatting of times section.
 It's kinda ugly, but I guess that's part of CSS
 - [ ] Able to add tags to recipes so that you can search for a type of recipe. e.g. chicken, vegetarian, breakfast, snack, dessert, etc.
+- [ ] Make selectable search function so you can search recipes by various terms. domain, author, tag, ingredient, etc.
 - [ ] *maybe* auto suggest units for consistency
 - [ ] *maybe* keep a list of ingredients that have been added to recipes, auto suggest for consistency
 - [ ] *maybe* add a new category in ingredients for modifiers.
 For example: "Fresh," "Warmed," "Canned," etc.